elevenstand7/JSProject/README.md

 ## Background

-"Whack-a-Mole" is a popular arcade game that was invented in the early 1970s.
+"Whack-a-Loopy" is a Whack-a-Mole" like game, which is a popular arcade game that was invented in the early 1970s.
 It is very simple, but highly entertaining, and as a result, it has been loved by people of all ages for decades.
 The game follows these rules:

 - In the game, you'll find a game surface that resembles a farm, complete with multiple holes.
-Moles will unpredictably emerge from these holes.
+Loopies will unpredictably emerge from these holes.

 - Players have control over a mallet, and their objective is to strike the moles as they pop up, earning points for each successful hit.